RaihanEXE99/Binary-Bot/README.md

-# Binary-Bot
-## Project Name: Binary-Bot (Online Judge)
+# Binary-Bot (Online Judge)
 ### Link: https://binary-bot-v2.herokuapp.com/

-This Project Is For CS50Web

-Full Name:Raihan Chowdhury

-Username:RaihanEXE99
+This is a web application that that will judge your code ,(like uri,codeforce etc)

+You can log in, sign up , you can see other user accounts,

+Submit Your code , and check if its right or not.

 ## Project Details:⚠️
 Binary Bot is a Web Application, which is created with